flytegg/twilight/README.md

 ) : MongoSerializable
 ```

-What's happening here?
-We're declaring what should be used as the key identifier for our class in the database, we can do so by annotating a field with `@field:Id`.
+In the above example, we're declaring what should be used as the key identifier for our class in the database.
+We do so by annotating a field with `@field:Id`.

 We also implement an interface `MongoSerializable`.
 This gives us access to a bunch of methods which make our lives really easy when it comes to moving between our class instance and our database.